EMERGING MARKETS-Chilean peso riding high on c. bank, copper support

 Argentina peso (parallel) ARSB=

-(Reporting by Sruthi Shankar in Bengaluru; additional reporting by Anthony Boadle in Brasilia Editing by Tomasz Janowski)
+(Reporting by Sruthi Shankar and Shreyashi Sanyal in Bengaluru; additional reporting by Anthony Boadle in Brasilia Editing by Tomasz Janowski and Josie Kao)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.